How Will Ofsted Inspect Your Tutoring?

 It’s now clear that schools will need to report on their tutoring spend at the end of the year, but what’s less clear is how tutoring will form part of Ofsted’s inspection criteria.

-Here, we share how Ofsted has approached tutoring since the introduction of the National Tutoring Programme in 2020.
+Here we share how Ofsted approaches tutoring, since the introduction of the National Tutoring Programme in 2020 and since it ended in 2024.

-By understanding Ofsted’s context when it comes to tutoring, you’ll be better prepared to answer their questions around tutoring at your next inspection.
+By understanding Ofsted’s context when it comes to tutoring, you’ll be better prepared to answer their questions about tutoring at your next inspection.

 The short answer is that they won’t actually inspect your tutoring.